(Ages 5 to 12 years)

 Attend "pre-op" classes if they are offered

-Have your child pack meaningful toys, games, books, pictures, and other items that can give comfort to him or her in the healthcare provider's waiting room or hospital
+Have your child pack meaningful toys, games, books, pictures, and other items that can give comfort to them in the healthcare provider's waiting room or hospital

 Once in the healthcare provider's office or hospital, encourage your child to do some of these activities to relax: